 "The MA provided me with the degree required to become a fully qualified translator, hence enabling a welcome career change.
 The classes were well structured and their content covered a broad spectrum of subjects covering all aspects of translation, both from a theoretical and practical point of view.
 Teachers were very dedicated, available, flexible, supportive and very knowledgeable."
 Claire Sjaarda

 "Highlights throughout the year included talks by translation professionals held in the department, a trip to the DGT in Brussels where we met some of the EU Commission’s in-house translators and the work placement model which provided the chance to gain professional experience."
 Matthew Lye

 This course is an excellent preparation for career opportunities in translation agencies, EU and international institutions, multinational companies, news corporations, government bodies or work on freelance basis.

-A substantial built-in part of the course is the work placement, which is an opportunity to gain hands-on professional experience with one of the many translation service providers in London or abroad.
+A substantial built-in part of the course is the work placement, which is an opportunity to gain hands-on professional experience with one of the many translation service providers in the UK and, whenever possible, with the UN and the EU.
 These placements may lead to longer-term work opportunities for our graduates.